The Trial of the Pyx in the Middle Ages

-Apart from the troublesome business of assaying, gold could also be reliably tested by touch-stone and this was the day-to-day practice at the Royal Mint throughout the Middle Ages.
-Remarkable accuracy could be achieved by an experienced man, for in addition to the stone itself, the Royal Mint kept a set of ‘touches’ called needles consisting of 647 pieces of gold of varying alloys.
+The Government could also test coins by touchstone, which was the day-to-day practice at The Royal Mint throughout the Middle Ages.
+As well as the touchstone itself, The Royal Mint kept a set of ‘touches’ (called ‘needles’) that consisted of 647 pieces of gold of varying alloys.
 The gold to be tested was streaked across the stone and the mark it made was compared with the needles to ascertain its quality.
 Although it took an experienced eye to judge the mark, it was an extremely accurate way to check the quality of a coin.

 A difficult job